uvaai/ml1/_schedules/1 Fall 2021/index.md

 (the first item in the sidebar for each module).

-We've found that it can be difficult for students to plan when to work on what part of the material, especially with two complete new courses, that together require a full-time time investment.
+We've found that it can be difficult for students to plan when to work on what part of the material, especially with two completely new courses, that together require a full-time time investment.
 Being unfamiliar with a subject makes it a lot harder to estimate how long something might take, and structuring your work can be more difficult, especially when working from home.
 To help with all of